 One of the most amazing rooms in the palace is also the biggest and referred to as the “Great Hall.”
 It’s situated in the western range of the building and links the King’s Closet with the former’s Queen’s apartments.

-This immense space is elaborately decorated with a grand total of 110 portraits of Scottish Monarchs dating back to Fergus I who supposedly ruled around 330 B.C.
+This immense space is elaborately decorated with a total of 110 portraits of Scottish Monarchs dating back to Fergus I who supposedly ruled around 330 B.C.

 These paintings were created by Dutch Golden Age painter Jacob de Wet II, also known as “James de Witt.”
 He did an amazing job because he completed all of these between 1684 and 1686, shortly after the palace was completed.